jpegleg/ichorsurf/README.md

 Use cases:

-- processing large data files and unknown inputs
+- processing large data files and unknown inputs without blocking recv from client
 - process numerous request streams
 - processing long lived stateful connection streams
-- microservice template for high performance compute backend
+- microservice template for high performance compute and data backend

 Unbounded can be easily swapped out for bounded queues that have capacity, no problem.
 Switch `use flume::unbounded` to `use flume::bounded` and change the queue creation from `unbounded::<Vec<u8>>();` to `bounded(1)` where `1` would be the number of messages to hold.
 Setting bounded to 0 capacity will